rashaharb/Gym-Management-System/README.md

 WebApp: Python django

 # Sample Queries
 .
-List all members registered to a workout class.
+List all members registered to a workout class.\n
 .
 List all workout classes attended by a specific member.
 .
 Show equipment used by a particular member.
 .
 Display all workout classes led by a specific trainer.